 SQL Patterns

-SQL Patterns are reusable solutions to problems you'll encounter repeatedly — in work and in interviews.
-Each pattern combines the building blocks from SQL Notes into a complete approach.
+SQL Patterns are reusable solutions to problems you will see again and again — at work and in interviews.
+Each pattern combines the building blocks from SQL Notes into one full approach.
+For an end-to-end example that uses several patterns at once, see RFM Analysis Notebook.

 All examples use the same parking system tables: parking_history, payment_history, management_table, and charging_records.